-IOP, PHP, OP, what does it all mean?
-If you are considering eating disorder treatment understanding your options is an important step.
+IOP, PHP, OP - what does it all mean?
+If you are considering treatment, understanding your options is an important step.
 Below you will find information on the treatment options available to you at The Lotus Collaborative.

-Outpatient therapy is simply therapy, deliver by a licensed clinician, in a one on one or group setting.
+Outpatient therapy is simply therapy, delivered by a licensed clinician in a one-on-one or group setting.
 It is the level of care people are most familiar with.
-The abbreviated initials OP are sometimes used when referring to this level of care.
+The abbreviated initials, OP, are sometimes used when referring to this level of care.
 The outpatient level of care is the lowest level of care, meaning it offers the fewest hours of support.
-It is common to see an outpatient therapist anywhere from once a month up to 3 times a week, depending on your stage of recovery.
+It is common to see an outpatient therapist anywhere from once a month up to 2 times a week depending on your stage of recovery.
 A standard therapy session is typically 50 minutes, and a standard group therapy session can be anywhere from 50 minutes to 2 hours.
-This can be a common starting place for those new to treatment but is most appropriate for those in advanced stages of their recovery.
+This can be a common starting place for those new to treatment, but is most appropriate for those in advanced stages of their recovery.
 Clients are considered appropriate for the OP level of care when they are medically and psychiatrically stable, and their symptoms are under sufficient control to be able to function in normal social, educational, or vocational situations.
-An important marker in evaluating whether or not OP is right for you is continued progress in recovery.
+An important marker in evaluating whether or not OP therapy is right for you is continued progress in recovery.
 If progress is not being made, a higher level of care/support should be considered.
-At TLC we offer both individual outpatient therapy sessions as well as outpatient therapy groups.
+At TLC, we offer both individual outpatient therapy sessions as well as outpatient therapy groups.